Hourly Wage Calculator

 What is the difference between paid hours and effective working hours?

-Can I use this calculator for a four-day week?
+Does it work for a four-day week?

 Yes.
 That is exactly why the working-days-per-week field matters.
 If you work four days per week, the calculator can derive daily hours and effective working days accordingly.